AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Related Work

 More recently, the preservation of relevant features during downsampling has taken a more prominent role.
 Initial approaches include stochastic pooling \cite{zeiler2013stochastic}, which uses a probabilistic weighted sampling of activations within a kernel region.
 Other pooling methods such as mixed pooling are based on a combination of maximum and average pooling, either probabilistically \cite{yu2014mixed} or through a combination of portions from each method \cite{lee2016generalizing}.
 Power Average ($L_{p}$) \cite{gulcehre2014learned} utilizes a learned parameter $p$ to determine the relative importance of average and maximum pooling.
 With $p=1$, sum pooling is used, while $p\rightarrow \infty$ corresponds to max-pooling.

-Some approaches are based on grid-sampling.
-S3Pool \cite{zhai2017s3pool} uses random sampling for both rows and columns of the original feature map grid to create the downsampled version.
+Some approaches use grid-sampling.
+S3Pool \cite{zhai2017s3pool} randomly samples rows and columns of the original feature map to create the downsampled version.
 Methods can also employ learned weights such as in Detail Preserving Pooling (DPP, \cite{saeedan2018detail}) that uses average pooling while enhancing activations with above-average values.
 Local Importance Pooling (LIP, \cite{gao2019lip}) utilizes learned weights within a sub-network attention mechanism.
-A visual and mathematical overview of the operations performed by different pooling methods can be seen in Figure~\ref{fig:pooling_variants}.
+A visual and mathematical overview of the operations performed by different pooling methods appears in Figure~\ref{fig:pooling_variants}.

 The majority of the pooling work reported in the literature cannot be inverted for upsampling.
-Badrinarayanan \textit{et al.} \cite{badrinarayanan2017segnet} proposed an inversion of the maximum operation by tracking the in-kernel position of the selected maximum pixel while the other positions are populated by zero values in the upsampled output.
-This leads to the situation that the original values are used, but the output is inherently sparse.
+Badrinarayanan \textit{et al.} \cite{badrinarayanan2017segnet} proposed an inversion of the maximum operation by tracking the in-kernel position of the selected maximum input while the other positions are populated by zero values in the upsampled output.
+This ensures that the original values are used, but the output is inherently sparse.
 Recently, Zhao and Snoek \cite{zhao2021liftpool} proposed LiftPool based on the use of four learnable sub-bands of the input.
 The produced output is composed as a mixture of the discovered sub-bands.
 They also propose an upsampling inversion of their approach (LiftUpPool).
-Both methods are based on sub-network structures that limit their usability as a computation- and memory-efficient pooling technique.
+Both methods are based on sub-network structures that limit their usability as a computation and memory-efficient pooling technique.